rubyzip/rubyzip/README.md

 ## Developing

-To run tests you need run next commands:
+To run the test you need to do this:

 ```
 bundle install